kevinmartintech/sp_Develop/docs/findings/ConfigurationIssues.md

 Ensure you are using the failover group name or availability group listener name in your connection string.
 The SQL Server name should not be something like 'SQL01'.
 This indicates you are connecting directly to a specific SQL Server instance instead of a group of SQL Servers.

+- See [Implementing Connection Resiliency with Entity Framework 6 🗗](https://www.codeproject.com/Tips/758469/Implementing-Connection-Resiliency-with-Entity-Fra){:target="_blank" rel="noopener"} by CodeProject
-- See [Troubleshoot transient connection errors in SQL Database and SQL Managed Instance 🗗](https://docs.microsoft.com/en-us/azure/azure-sql/database/troubleshoot-common-connectivity-issues){:target="_blank" rel="noopener"} (by Microsoft)
+- See [Troubleshoot transient connection errors in SQL Database and SQL Managed Instance 🗗](https://docs.microsoft.com/en-us/azure/azure-sql/database/troubleshoot-common-connectivity-issues){:target="_blank" rel="noopener"} by Microsoft
+- See [Looking at Entity Framework 6 Execution Strategies, Specifically SqlAzureExecutionStrategy 🗗](https://www.nikouusitalo.com/blog/using-different-execution-strategies/){:target="_blank" rel="noopener"} by Niko Uusitalo
+- See [The Art Of The SQL Server Stored Procedure: Error Handling 🗗](https://erikdarling.com/the-art-of-the-sql-server-stored-procedure-error-handling/){:target="_blank" rel="noopener"} by Erik Darling

 [Back to top](#top)